 Staff

-Collin County Journal is an independent local news publication focused on clear, serious reporting across Princeton, Celina, Prosper, Anna, and Melissa.
+Collin County Journal is an independent news publication focused on clear, serious reporting across Collin County, Texas, and the wider stories shaping readers’ lives.

 Editor in Chief